gabriel951/my_work/work_at_tjdft/README.md

 creating this column in the database using **Flyway (Java)** and altering Python code to insert information in this column.

 2. Along with my boss we extended Toth to handle lawsuits in second instance.
 This involved altering both **Python code** and **Java Spring code** since there was a microservice written in Java that made HTTP request to the REST API to obtain information about lawsuit.
+I also used this task as an opportunity to refactor slightly the microsservice that trained the machine learning model.

 ### Maat
 In the Brazilian judicial system we employ "Stay of Proceedings" and "Binding Precedent" to manage mass litigation and ensure jurisprudence uniformity.
 Maat is an AI system that suggests to a TJDFT's judicial analyst when he should apply "Stay of Proceedings" or "Binding Precedent" to a process.

+We needed specific information from TJDFT's expert (the team was called NUGEPNAC) to put in Maat's **Mongo** database.
+Hence we used **Streamlit** to create a website (we called maat-web) to allow them to insert the information we needed.

 While in TJDFT my contributions to Maat were:

-1.
+1. Refactored a part of maat-web's code that a colleague had written, to decouple two different services and allow the user to use only one of them.
+This involved **Streamlit** (frontend) and **Python, Mongo** (backend).
+2. Improved another page of the website adding a column to the **Streamlit** dashboard.
+3. Created a tab in the website that allowed the user to exclude information from our **Mongo** database.
+Used **Keycloak** to handle authentication/authorization since not every user of the website was allowed to use this feature.
+4. Created a tab in the website that showed a list of lawsuits and allowed the user to fill/edit information (in a form) about them and register in the database.
+Hence, the technologies involved were **Streamlit**, **Python** and **Mongo**.

 ### Ártemis
 Different judges have different approaches and for a given lawyer if may be beneficial to have its lawsuit judged by Judge X instead of Judge Y.